CG Cow Gestation Calculator

 Calving Preparation Checklist

 A prepared calving environment reduces stress for the cow, reduces your response time, and dramatically improves calf survival rates.
-Use this four-phase checklist to stay organised.

 📅 2-4 Weeks Before Due Date